-Modelling suggests that two 1.9 MW axial flow fans (e.g. Zitron ZVN 1-36-1900/8) in parallel would suit the fan station.
-This information has been verified by the supplier within the current stage 3 expansion (S3E) project construction scope.
+Modelling suggests that the two 1.9 MW axial flow fans (e.g. Zitron ZVN 1-36-1900/8) in parallel selected by K92ML's project team would suit the fan station.
+This information has been verified by the supplier within the current Stage 3 expansion (S3E) project construction scope.
 Figure 16-44 offers an overview of what an underground fan station with the two Zitron fans in parallel would look like.
 Fans are connected to a bulkhead on the outlet side, which offers easy access for maintenance purposes.
 Fan specs represented in the image are non-specific to K92ML requirements.